European Charter for Regional or Minority Languages: Protections

 Countries can ratify the charter in respect of its minority languages based on Part II or Part III of the charter, which contain varying principles.
-Countries can treat languages differently under the charter, for example, in the United Kingdom, the Welsh language is ratified under the general Part II principles as well as the more specific Part III commitments, while the Cornish language is ratified only under Part II.
+Countries can treat languages differently under the charter, for example, in the United Kingdom, the Welsh language is ratified under the general Part II principles as well as the more specific Part III commitments, while until 2025 the Cornish language was ratified only under Part II.

 Part II

 Part II of the Charter details eight main principles and objectives upon which States must base their policies and legislation.
 They are seen as a framework for the preservation of the languages concerned.